rababBouziane/demo/README.md

  # SpringBoot Application
  To run the application, please run  ./mvnw spring-boot:run .

- The application will be on port 9090 (as specified in application.properties).
+ The application server will be listening on localhost:9090 (as specified in application.properties).

  The implemented functionalities are :